J. Arundhathi

 J. Arundhathi (born 6 August 1945) is an Indian politician from Kerala, India.
-She represented Vamanapuram constituency in 12th (2006) Kerala Legislative Assembly.
+She represented Vamanapuram constituency in the 12th Kerala Assembly.
 She is a member of the Communist Party of India (Marxist) Thiruvananthapuram District Committee.

 Biography

 She was born on 6 August 1945 at Pettah, Thiruvananthapuram to N. Madhavan Pillai and Janamma.
 She entered active politics as a student.
 She was a member of Vembayam Grama Panchayat, Nedumangad Block Panchayat and Thiruvananthapuram District Panchayat.
 She is the Joint District Secretary of the All India Democratic Women's Association, Thiruvananthapuram.